statecharts/statecharts.github.io/_glossary/action.md

 An example of an action might be to _enable_ a text field; such an action is of course synchronous, but it is also practically instantaneous.

-Another example of an action would be to make an HTTP request.
-This would of course be an asynchronous action, and might result in guards functions responding differently, and trigger events that the statechart might be interested in.
+Another example of an action would be to start and stop a HTTP request.
+The actual HTTP request would of course be an asynchronous process, and might result in guards functions responding differently, and trigger events that the statechart might be interested in.

 ## Nested states